Nine Dragons (painting)

 The painting features multiple inscriptions and stamps.
 The left side features various colophons, including those by Zhang Sicheng and Dong Sixue, a Song dynasty official.
 Two inscriptions on the painting were made by the artist's own hand.
 The dating is based on one of them.
 According to the inscription placed at the end of the painting, the work was inspired by two other paintings, Cao Ba's Nine Horses and Nine Deers, attributed to Huichong.
 A later inscription by the Qianlong Emperor says that besides praising Chen Rong's painting, Qianlong ordered a court painter to make a copy of it.
-Qianlong also impressed several seals on the original painting, whose text appreciate the work.
+Qianlong also impressed several seals on the original painting, whose text appreciates the work.

 Provenance

-In the 17th century the scroll was in the possession of Geng Zhaozhong (1640–1686) son of Prince Geng Jimao and court attendant to the Shunzhi Emperor.
+In the 17th century, the scroll was in the possession of Geng Zhaozhong (1640–1686) son of Prince Geng Jimao and court attendant to the Shunzhi Emperor.
 The Qianlong Emperor (1711–1799) passed it to the Jiaqing Emperor (1760–1820) and it was probably given by one of the later Qing emperors to Prince Gong (1833–1898).
 It was later owned by New York art dealers Yamanaka and Co. who in 1917 sold it to the Museum of Fine Arts Boston for $25,000.